KenYew/python-playground/README.md

         if not isValidPart(currentIPAddressParts[0]): # then check of this sliced string is a valid IP (0-255) with not leading zeroes (e.g.: 01) continue # skip if 1st IP octet is invalid

-        # For thhe 2nd octet, we select a range (for j) after pointer i and spanning at most 3 digits (to honour the valid IP range of 0-255)
+        # For the 2nd octet, we select a range (for j) after pointer i and spanning at most 3 digits (to honour the valid IP range of 0-255)
         for j in range(i + 1, i + min(len(string) - i, 4)):
             currentIPAddressParts[1] = string[i:j] # slice the input string starting from index i to j for 2nd IP octet if not isValidPart(currentIPAddressParts[1]):